JohnHallstrom/Portfolio/README.md

 # Portfolio

-Here, I've cherry picked a few projects that I feel
+Here, I've collected a small sample of projects that I've worked on.
-are representable to what I can accomplish as a .NET developer.